How to make tender, juicy pork skewers on the grill, the griddle or in the oven.

 Round skewers are inferior in that they do not hold food very well and make it frustrating and difficult to turn the pork kabobs (the skewer itself turns, while the food doesn’t).

 Disposable wooden skewers such as bamboo even when soaked in water are not a good solution for meat kabobs.
 It takes about 30 seconds on the grill or in the oven for their ends to dry out and in the case of pork kebabs they are likely to catch on fire, whether on the grill or in the oven.

 Workflow – Grilled Pork Kabobs (including Grill Pan or Griddle)

 - Cube the pork.
-Trim the excess fat from the pork shoulder cut you selected.
+Trim the excess fat from the piece of pork shoulder you selected.
 Cut into about 1.5 inch cubes.

 - Marinate.
 Prepare the marinade.
-Smother the cubed pork with it and refrigerate it for a couple of hours, overnight works particularly well.
+Smother the cubed pork with it and let it soak refrigerated for a couple of hours, overnight works particularly well.

 - Thread the skewers.
 Bring the pork to room temperature.
 Prep the onions (and/or peppers if using) by cutting into appropriately sized pieces to match the pork cubes.
 Skewer the meat and onions alternating between meat and vegetable as you thread.

-- Grill.
-Heat the grill to medium-hot and lightly brush with oil before you place the skewers on.
+- Grill/BBQ.
+Heat the grill to medium-hot and lightly brush the grill grates with oil before you place the skewers on.
 Alternatively heat up a lightly greased grill pan or a griddle over medium-high heat.
 Place the skewers onto the hot surface.
 Be patient before you lift them to turn them for the very first time – initially the meat is likely to stick to the surface and will gradually release as it begins to char.
 Grill on all sides until the pork cubes are tender and nicely charred, no need to use a thermometer.